Education Docent Volunteer Program

 Please contact firstname.lastname@example.org if a paper application or other application assistance is preferred.

 All interested individuals are encouraged to apply.
-While class availability and schedules are limited, multiple training sessions will be offered in Spring 2022.
+Class availability and schedules

 - Biweekly structure: